GrinonBarrett/Taksidos/Core Rules/Creatures/Shorekin.md

 **Unarmed Attacks**;

  • Unarmed Strike: The shorekin may use part of its body to strike a foe within 2 feet.
-This is a melee unarmed attack.
+This is a melee bare attack.

 ---------------------